dhis2/cli/docs/commands/d2-cluster.md

 #### Command `down --clean`

-This command destroys all data volumes as well as ephemeral containers:
+This command brings down a cluster and cleans up after itself.
+This destroys all containers and volumes associated with the cluster.
+For example, this means that the attached database will be wiped so it is useful when you want to remove a cluster entirely.

 ```bash
 d2 cluster down {name} --clean